Frequently Asked Questions – General Topics

 Q. A staff member said I would not get in any trouble.
 Why is WCSU pursuing the incident?

 A. Often students allege that staff members have assured them that they will not get in trouble.
-The fact is that only the Office of Judicial Affairs has the authority to determine whether or not a violation of the Student Code of Conduct exits and how this incident will be pursued.
+The fact is that only the Office of Judicial Affairs has the authority to determine whether or not a violation of the Student Code of Conduct exists and how this incident will be pursued.

 Q. What happens if a student fails to attend a disciplinary meeting or hearing?